joelhoelting/ny-freegan-forum/README.md

 ### Contributing

 Contributions to the project are welcome.
 Please send pull-requests to the upstream repository.
 If you make some useful contributions I will grant you direct access to the main repository.
 My bigger goal is to create more cities and to branch out from NYC.
-If you'd like to build some more models and tables for the database, please feel free to do that. [https://github.com/joelbitar1986/ny-freegan-forum](https://github.com/joelbitar1986/ny-freegan-forum)
+If you'd like to build some more models and tables for the database, I would be interested to see what you can develop.

 ## License